A Samsung Galaxy S9 Review That’s Mostly Pictures Of Dogs

 Both have a headphone jack — so if you are an iPhone or Pixel 2 person and miss being plugged in, then that’s a good reason to go Samsung.
 The new Galaxy also has expandable memory via SIM card and is waterproof, as Galaxy devices have been for years.

-But other than the S9+’s camera, there’s not a SUPER compelling reason to upgrade right now, unless you’re coming from a much older model and need something new.
+But other than the S9+’s camera, there’s not a SUPER-compelling reason to upgrade right now, unless you’re coming from a much older model and need something new.

 An unlocked version of the Galaxy S9 is $719.99, and the larger unlocked Galaxy S9+ is available for $839.99 through Samsung.com.
 At Verizon, it’s $799 for the S9 and $929 for the S9+.
 AT&T is selling the S9 for $790 and the S9+ for $915, while Sprint is offering the S9 for $792 and the S9+ for $912.